cloudacademypilot/azure-cosmos-db-app-dev/steps/04_indexing-in-azure-cosmos-db/documentation.md

 ### Create a record in the container

-1. To create a record ``Food`` in the container copy paste the below code inside Program class and outside the main method.
+1. To create a record type object, copy paste the below code inside Program class and outside the main method.

    ```csharp
             public record Food(